 Strydom, Research Professor and holder of the South African Research (SARCHi) Chair in international law at the University of Johannesburg as the chairperson of the panel of experts who will review and determine the winner of this prize.
 In accordance with the rules governing this Award, Professor Strydom will identify the other two panel members.

-The winner of this inaugural Christof Heyns Memorial Award will be announced in October 2021.
+The winner of this inaugural Christof Heyns Memorial Award will be announced in October/November 2021.
 The winning thesis will be published as a PULP monograph.
 For more information, please contact:

 Prof Charles Fombad